-C. Within a county in which there is no city having a population of more than 200,000 and in which a municipality has adopted a comprehensive plan as authorized by 19 O.S.A. §866.1 et seq., any deed recorded after the adoption of such plan, of a tract within the jurisdictional territory of the cognizant planning agency, which deed shall not be considered valid unless filed for record before January 1, 1963, or unless a.
-The deed bears a certificate of approval for lot split purposes by the cognizant planning agency, or b.
-The legal description contained in the deed was previously approved by the cognizant planning agency and endorsed upon the first deed of record creating such lot split, or upon a certified copy thereof, or c.
-The legal description contained in the deed was the subject of a prior deed, which prior deed was filed for record before the date of the adoption of such comprehensive plan, or d.
+- C. Within a county in which there is no city having a population of more than 200,000 and in which a municipality has adopted a comprehensive plan as authorized by 19 O.S.A. §866.1 et seq., any deed recorded after the adoption of such plan, of a tract within the jurisdictional territory of the cognizant planning agency, which deed - 1.
+Conveys a tract of less than one entire platted lot, or - 2.
+Conveys an unplatted tract described by federal survey or metes and bounds, consisting of ten acres or less, shall not be considered valid unless filed for record before January 1, 1963, or unless

+- a.
+The deed bears a certificate of approval for lot split purposes by the cognizant planning agency, or - b.
+The legal description contained in the deed was previously approved by the cognizant planning agency and endorsed upon the first deed of record creating such lot split, or upon a certified copy thereof, or - c.
+The legal description contained in the deed was the subject of a prior deed, which prior deed was filed for record before the date of the adoption of such comprehensive plan, or - d.
 The tract is situated within a municipality in such county which has not adopted a comprehensive plan at the time the first deed creating the lot split was filed for record, or e.
 The tract consists of more than two and one-half acres, such county is adjacent to a county which has adopted a master plan as authorized by 19 O.S.A. §863.1 et seq., and the cognizant planning agency has adopted its order or rule implementing the 1968 amendment to 19 O.S.A. §866.13. providing for lot split approval of conveyances of tracts of two and one-half acres or less.